PhD Student, Freshwater and Marine Science, University of Wisconsin-Madison

-I'm passionate about ecology, bioinformatics and microbiology.
-My expertise is in aquatic ecology and genomics applications to understanding the role of organisms in ecosystems.
-I had the chance to represent graduate students at provincial and national scientific networks over my career, and enjoy teaching and mentoring other scientists through formal and informal workshops, and public outreach events.
+I'm a research scientist interested in microbial ecology, biogeochemistry and bioinformatics.
+My expertise is in aquatic ecology and how we can leverage multidisciplinary approaches to better understand the role of microbes in ecosystems.
+Beyond research, I served on committee for provincial and national scientific networks, and enjoy teaching and mentoring other scientists through formal and informal workshops, and public outreach events.

 Microbes are tiny organisms living all around us -- in our bodies, in terrestrial environments, in aquatic environments, and much more.
-Not all microbes are bad, in fact, many perform beneficial functions for ecosystems, for example regulating global nutrient cycles.
+Not all microbes are bad, in fact, many perform beneficial functions.
+In ecosystems, for example, microbes regulating global nutrient cycles through their metabolic activities.
 I aim to research how microbes interact with their environments, and how their metabolic activities influence ecosystem function.

-Over the years, I've aimed to develop an expertise in freshwater ecosystems, namely in small wetland and inland lake ecosystems.
+Over the years, I've aimed to develop an expertise in freshwater ecosystems, namely in small wetlands and freshwater lakes.
 While water covers a major portion of the surface area on earth, only a tiny fraction is readily available as liquid, freshwater.
 Like in other environments, microbes are responsible for transforming many nutrients and chemicals, contribute to geochemical cycling, and make available otherwise unaccessible compounds to other organisms of the food chain.
 I aim to understand how microbes specifically transform these compounds at specific interfaces of the lake environment such as chemoclines, oxyclines and thermoclines changes accross the year.

-To answer these various questions, I mainly adopt a bioinformatics approach.
+I use a combination of field studies and bioinformatics methods to answer these questions.
 Bioinformatics is the use of computational methods to access, organize and make available biological data, or to develop and implement novel computational methods to answer biological questions.
 Most days, I deal with metagenomics and metatranscriptomics datasets.
 That said, I'm interested in leveragering computational methods to laboratory, analytical techniques, and field work.

 DOCTOR OF PHILOSOPHY